-- (1.)
-Before the review takes place, written feedback should be sought from a representative range of others who have direct knowledge of the reviewee's ministry including lay representatives in the parish/area of ministry.
+- (1) Before the review takes place, written feedback should be sought from a representative range of others who have direct knowledge of the reviewee's ministry including lay representatives in the parish/area of ministry.
 This feedback should have a developmental focus and may usefully include reference to specific ministerial skills identified for particular comment.
-Depending on local arrangements, these may be collected by the reviewee or by a designated MDR administrator. - (2.)
-In order that there should be balanced and useful feedback the reviewee and the bishop should have the opportunity to nominate individuals who should be approached for feedback and should also be able to object to any names suggested by the bishop or reviewer.
-Any difference of opinion should be formally noted. - (3.)
-The MDR should pay attention to ministerial skills, knowledge and relationships, which are often identified through the feedback from the lay representatives.
-Where people have particular strengths these should be identified for particular comment, not just in terms of offering affirmation and encouragement to the office holder concerned, but also when appropriate to recommend that they be made more widely available within, say, a deanery or within the diocese.
+Depending on local arrangements, these may be collected by the reviewee or by a designated MDR administrator. - (1A) In addition, residentiary canons who are executive residentiary canons for the purposes of Regulation 18A of the 2009 Regulations should provide to the bishop (or their representative), prior to the MDR, signed copies of the recorded outcomes of all their annual reviews since their last MDR. - (2) In order that there should be balanced and useful feedback the reviewee and the bishop should have the opportunity to nominate individuals who should be approached for feedback and should also be able to object to any names suggested by the bishop or reviewer.
+Any difference of opinion should be formally noted. - (3) The MDR should pay attention to ministerial skills, knowledge and relationships, which are often identified through the feedback from the lay representatives.
+Where people have particular strengths, these should be identified for particular comment, not just in terms of offering affirmation and encouragement to the office holder concerned, but also when appropriate to recommend that they be made more widely available within, say, a deanery or within the diocese.